Parental Child Abduction

 Analyses under the Hague Convention are fact-intensive and focus on which country is the habitual residence of the child; the custody rights of the parent left behind pursuant to foreign law and the extent to which they exercised their rights; and whether the parent left behind consented to a relocation of the child, either conditionally or definitely.
 The courts will also assess whether the child has adapted to the new environment, whether they object to being returned, and the age and maturity level of the child.
 Thus, it is critical for parents whose children have been internationally abducted to promptly seek their return.
 If the country the child was taken to is not a signatory to the Hague Convention, parents may be able to employ other methods to seek their return, depending on the country.Speak to an Assertive Dallas Lawyer

 Many parents fear their children will be taken from them, and in most cases, the greatest threat of kidnapping arises when parents are involved in a custody dispute.
 If you have questions regarding preventing parental child abduction or recovering a child that has been unlawfully taken to another country by your co-parent, you should speak to an attorney immediately.
 The assertive Dallas lawyers of McClure Law Group understand how important it is for parents to protect their rights and access to their children, and, if you hire us, we will advocate zealously on your behalf.
-Our primary office is in Dallas, and we can meet for consultations by appointment at our Collin-County office in Plano.
 We frequently represent parties in custody disputes in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also aid people with family-law matters in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us via our online form or by calling 214.692.8200 to set up a meeting.